streamr-dev/streamr-specs/validation.md

 ```
 let S be the stream for which the key request is

-check that the message was received on an inbox stream
+check that the message was received on key exchange stream
 check that the signature is correct
 check that the publisher has stream_subscribe permission to S
 ```